 This is complicated.
 Novig currently operates as a sweepstakes-model peer-to-peer platform under state sweepstakes law, which is how it reaches most US states without individual sports-betting licenses.
 It is not yet CFTC-regulated.
 Through 2024 and 2025, anti-sweepstakes legislation forced Novig out of multiple lucrative states — New York, New Jersey (August 2025), California, Michigan, Nevada, and several others.
 As of April 2026 it is unavailable in Alabama, Colorado, Idaho, Louisiana, Michigan, Montana, Nevada, and Tennessee, and the available-state list continues to shift.
 In January 2026 Novig filed a formal application with the CFTC to become a Designated Contract Market, and its $75M Series B in March 2026 was explicitly raised to fund that transition.
 The migration will not be instant — CFTC DCM applications typically take 12 to 24 months.
 Until it closes, Novig's legal status varies state by state and should be verified against the current app availability list before you sign up.

 Novig is in the middle of a regulatory pivot from sweepstakes to CFTC-regulated exchange.
-For users in its currently-available states, the zero-vig pricing is genuinely compelling and makes it a smart complement to traditional sportsbooks for line-shopping.
+For players in its currently-available states, the zero-vig pricing is genuinely compelling and makes it a smart complement to traditional sportsbooks for line-shopping.
 But the state availability map has been volatile, and the eventual CFTC DCM transition will change the product meaningfully.
 Check current availability in your state before depositing, and do not treat any balance as an indefinite store of value while the regulatory picture is unsettled.

 Editor's Verdict